CatramboneVincenzo/Brain-Heart-Interaction-Indexes/README.md

 # Brain-Heart Interaction Indexes
-The current repository contains an implementation of the Brain-Heart Interaction model proposed by Catrambone et al in 2019 ("Time-Resolved Directional Brain–Heart Interplay Measurement Through Synthetic Data Generation Models").
+This code implements the theoretical dissertation about a new Brain-Heart interaction model, published in:
+[1] Catrambone Vincenzo, Alberto Greco, Nicola Vanello, Enzo Pasquale Scilingo, and Gaetano Valenza.
+"Time-Resolved Directional Brain/Heart Interplay Measurement Through Synthetic Data Generation Models."
+Annals of biomedical engineering 47, no. 6 (2019): 1479-1489.

 This function quantifies directional Brain-Heart Interplay (BHI) through the model proposed by Catrambone et al.(2019) [1].